bgord/knowledge/roadmap.md

 - ~~What is the working tree?~~

 ## Docker (9/17)
+- How to create a subnet and setup a custom local domain?
 - How does docker-compose work?
 - How to setup a MongoDB container?
 - How to access a DB inside the container on the host machine?